In general, I truly do not mind cleaning. It’s not my most favorite activity ever, but it’s not my least-favorite either.

-I completely decluttered my cleaning supplies a few years ago and now I only use a handful of my favorite products…which actually does speed up the process.
+I completely decluttered my cleaning supplies several years ago and now I only use a handful of my favorite products…which actually does speed up the process.

-Also, I implemented a “bathroom cleaning bucket” a few years ago.
+Also, I implemented a “bathroom cleaning bucket” back when Nora was a baby.
 It has worked SO well to corral everything I need to clean our bathrooms all in one spot.
-Plus it means there are no cleaning supplies in the bathrooms (where my crawling children always seem to gravitate!)

-If you really want to minimize and simplify, I’d suggest buying a few containers of disinfectant wipes and using those on all your surfaces (I may or may not use this as my quick-cleaning method from time to time!)
+If you really want to minimize and simplify, I’d suggest buying a few containers of disinfectant wipes and using those on all your surfaces (I often use them for quick cleanups throughout the week.)

 5. Hire help.

 We don’t hire anyone to do our regular weekly cleaning — but we DO hire professionals to do some of our deep cleaning.

 We have carpet cleaners come in once a year to professionally deep clean all our carpeting.
 We also hire someone to power wash the exterior of our home, garage, and outbuilding every spring (he just came earlier this week!)
 A few years ago, we hired a company to clean our roof (what a transformation!)